The AT&T Issue Brief Library

 Supporting Efforts to Raise Awareness and Educate Consumers

 Supporting industry initiatives and user education programs is a critical component of AT&T's overall efforts to improve digital literacy to educate our customers about online safety.

-Alliances for Online Safety Education and Awareness
+Partnering to Promote Online Safety Education and Awareness

-AARP TEK PROGRAM
+AARP TEK Program

-The AT&T-provided upgrades to these LULAC technology centers include computer equipment, office applications software and technology curriculum in addition to tech support.
+The AT&T-provided upgrades to these LULAC technology centers include computer equipment, office applications software and technology curriculum, in addition to ongoing tech support.
 Visitors to these centers will have access to the types of technology and equipment they need to help complete school work, prepare for college or get the skills they need for a new job.

-Updated on: Aug 18, 2016
+Updated on: Aug 17, 2017